Darazaki/AutoDayNightThemeSwitch/README.md

 sudo adnts/install.sh /usr/share/gnome-shell/extensions
 ```

-After that, configure and enable the extension from GNOME Tweaks or with:
+After that, re-login then configure and enable the extension from GNOME Tweaks
+or with:

 ```sh
 gnome-extensions prefs adnts@n.darazaki
 gnome-extensions enable adnts@n.darazaki
 ```

-Your GTK theme will be overridden with the ones specified in `adnts`'s
+Once enabled your GTK theme will be overridden with the ones specified in
-preferences panel so make sure to change your theme here
+`adnts`'s preferences panel so make sure to change your themes there

+Leave a GNOME Shell theme field blank to use the default one

 ## Uninstall